kaspermeerts/supermarioland/README.md

 A quick and dirty Python script `coverage.py` is provided to estimate how much of the ROM has been disassembled

 * Bank 0: three quarters
-* Bank 1: a quarter
+* Bank 1: a third
 * Bank 2: half
 * Bank 3: half
 * High RAM: 46 out of 127 bytes identified